ollipaust/frontend_v1.0.0b-2020/content/about/lovetext.md

 <p className="text">
 This happened to me in my journey in IT and I feel that it&apos;s important to reconnect with my &quot;why I do this&quot; and &quot;why I started&quot;.
-I started creating websites when I was a kid.
+I started creating web&shy;sites when I was a kid.
 I learned coding through Forum-Softwares like MyBB in order to build a board-system for my online gaming friends (guild) and ended up building and hosting a forum with almost 5k users with topics ranging from games,